If you find that you and other members of the accounting department are under investigation for fraud, what are your next steps?

 Seeking Help

 The federal government has the resources to pursue an in-depth investigation of any kind of suspected fraud.
 Therefore, it is important to begin building a defense strategy as early as possible.
 You should not delay in seeking legal help as soon as you become aware that investigators are directing their attention to you and your accounting department colleagues.
-If prosecution for fraudulent activity develops, you will want the best outcome possible for your case.
+If prosecution for fraudulent activity develops, you will want the best possible outcome possible for your case.